How to grow a good roast chicken: Raising poultry for meat

-Things haven’t changed much.
-If you want cheap chicken, you won’t beat the economies of scale of the 120 million birds grown in NZ every year, that you can buy already plucked, processed, bagged and stuffed.
+Things haven’t changed much (2019).
+If you want cheap chicken, you won’t beat the economies of scale of the 120 million birds grown in NZ every year, that you can buy already plucked, processed, bagged, and often stuffed.

 Supermarkets have options from a whole, free-range, organic chicken for around $15-$24, to a barn-raised whole bird at around $8-$12, depending on weight.

 But there are other factors that make home-grown chicken a good option.
 The same principles apply if you’re raising ducks, turkeys, geese or quail, but time periods, weights and feed consumption will be different.

 The emphasis in the NZ poultry industry is on the intensive production of early-maturing, feed-efficient, hybrid meat chickens to provide a cheap source of protein.
 The huge frozen chicken pieces you can buy in a supermarket is from a fully-grown birds which is just 32-42 days old when it’s killed and processed.